 - Only count users with a security role

 There are different reasons why users are added to your environment, and sometimes without intent.
 Quite often they don’t need access at all and don’t have any security roles assigned.

 - Control Access to Dynamics 365 via Office 365 security groups

-it is possible to automatically disable/enable users in your environment by defining and assigning security groups in your office portal.
-Once disabled they are no longer relevant for our license.
+It is possible to automatically disable/enable users in your environment by defining and assigning security groups in your office portal.
+Once disabled, they are no longer relevant for your license.

 Details: Use Office 365 Security Groups limit access to Dynamics 365

 - “Administrative” & “Non-Interactive” users